Grand Valley State University Saxophone

 DMA - University of Michigan

 MM - University of Michigan

 BM - Crane School of Music at Potsdam

-As a soloist, Dan has been featured with the GVSU Symphony Orchestra, GVSU Concert Band, University of Michigan Symphony Band, Oakland Wind Symphony, Crane Wind Ensemble, South Oakland Concert Band and has recently been featured in recital at the Kennedy Center as part of the Millenium Stage series.
+As a soloist, Dan has been featured with the GVSU Symphony Orchestra, GVSU Concert Band, University of Michigan Symphony Band, Oakland Wind Symphony, Crane Wind Ensemble, South Oakland Concert Band and in recital at the Kennedy Center as part of the Millennium Stage series.
 As an orchestral performer, Dan has performed on numerous occasions with the Detroit Symphony Orchestra under Leonard Slatkin.
-For three years Dan was the saxophonist with the New World Symphony in Miami under Michael Tilson Thomas, Teddy Abrams, John Adams, and J.D.
+For several years Dan was the saxophonist with the New World Symphony in Miami under Michael Tilson Thomas, Teddy Abrams, John Adams, and J.D.
 Gersen, and performed several chamber works, premieres, and large orchestral works with that prestigious group.
 Dan has also performed as saxophonist with the Grand Rapids Symphony Orchestra, Kalamazoo Symphony, Ann Arbor Symphony, Oakland Symphony, Royal Oaks Symphony, as well as the University of Michigan Symphony Orchestra and Philharmonic Orchestra.

-Dan is a Selmer Paris artist and performs on Selmer Saxophones and Mouthpieces exclusively.
+In addition to being the author of the renowned "Chops" series of saxophone methods, Dan is a Selmer Paris artist and performs on Selmer Saxophones and Mouthpieces exclusively.